You Might Be Confusing Your Dehydration Lines with Wrinkles, Here’s How To Tell

 Dehydration Lines vs Wrinkles

-The major difference between dehydration lines and wrinkles is the cause, which factors into how you treat them too.
+The major difference between dehydration lines and wrinkles is the cause.

-Dehydration lines form as a result of dehydrated skin caused by exposure to skin-stripping products, hot weather, or hot showers and if dehydration isn’t treated, it leads to dry skin (2).
+Dehydration lines form as a result of dehydrated skin, which can be caused by using drying skincare products, exposure to hot weather, or hot showers.
+If dehydrated skin isn’t treated, it leads to dry skin.

-Wrinkles, on the other hand, form as a result of collagen loss due to aging and other factors like UV exposure that add up over the years (3).
+Wrinkles, on the other hand, form as a result of collagen loss due to aging and other factors like unprotected sun exposure that add up over the years.

 What Do Dehydration Lines Look Like?